-Problems with medication and treatment practices - 964 of 3,000 (32%) of the records we examined did not include a capacity assessment for medication on admission for patients.
-There had been little change from the 33% we reported in although this was a slight improvement from the 13% last year.

-- The level of patient involvement in the care planning processes - 25% of 3,836 care records our MHA Reviewers looked at did not show any patient involvement.
+- Support for patients in understanding their rights - 395 out of 3,838 (10%) records reviewed by our MHA Reviewers did not document whether patients had received information about their rights, although this was a slight improvement from the 13% last year. - Problems with medication and treatment practices - 964 of 3,000 (32%) of the records we examined did not include a capacity assessment for medication on admission for patients.
+There had been little change from the 33% we reported in 2013/14. - The level of patient involvement in the care planning processes - 25% of 3,836 care records our MHA Reviewers looked at did not show any patient involvement.
 This is similar to the 26% we found last year. - Lack of evidence of discharge planning